MicrosoftDocs/win32/desktop-src/ADSI/common-errors.md

 **net helpmsg <number>**

-In the command line above, "<number>" is the decimal number obtained by converting the last four digits of the error code from hexadecimal.
+In the command line above, "&lt;number&gt;" is the decimal number obtained by converting the last four digits of the error code from hexadecimal.
 This command line will provide a more useful description of the Win32 error, which can be of great help in debugging your script.